Click For Home - Equiworld and the logo device are registered trademarks.

 The Show, which includes Showing, Youngstock, Dressage, Performance,Jumping, Young Handlers and Games classes this year, will be held at Tullibole Fish Farm, Crook of Devon, by kind permission of Mr & Mrs Murray Wallace.

 The judge training will take the form of a demonstration by Breed Society Chairman, Mary McGillivray , who has been breeding Eriskays for over 20 years.
 She will talk about their conformation, the reasons why certain features have evolved, and the characteristics which go to define a typical Eriskay pony.
-Mrs McGillivray says : The Eriskay
+Mrs McGillivray says : horse

 “The Eriskay is the last remnant of the original “Western Isles” type of pony, and has ancient, possibly Norse origins.
 It evolved to cope with the harsh climate of the Islands and was in the last few centuries specifically bred for its temperament and human friendly attitude.